gmforghieri/academic-kickstart/content/authors/admin/_index.md

 Hi!
 I'm Gian Marco.

-I am a curious and rebellious individual, I like constantly questioning the status quo and finding ways to better myself and make a positive impact in the world.
+I am a curious and rebellious individual, who likes to constantly question the status quo and find new ways to better himself and make a positive impact in the world.
 I am a great believer in lifelong learning and self-development,  thus I spend my days with the intent to challenge myself by expanding my knowledge and limits in a holistic way.

 I finished high school with many questions unanswered, therefore, I went on a journey of self-discovery, to see the world for myself, figure out what I want from my life and explore what I am truly capable of.
-Since then, I have taken complete ownership of my life and finances, lived in 4 countries, attended 3 higher educational institutions and worked at 4 companies in different roles.
+Since the age of 19, I have taken complete ownership of my life and finances, lived in 4 foreign countries, attended 3 higher educational institutions and worked at 4 companies in different roles.

 The experiences I have accumulated and books I’ve read made me realize, that our society is flawed in many ways and has an abundance of inefficiencies.
 I am excited to be learning new things and work on problems that will help change that.